Steveorevo/wp-hooks/readme.md

 * Implement behaviors for plugin de/activation, and uninstall - `function activation() {...`
 * Support non-PHP friendly action hooks that contain dash or slashes (bbPress)

-## Installation
+## Usage

-Just include the wp-hooks.php and string.php files in your plugin or WordPress theme.
+Include the wp-hooks.php and string.php files in your plugin or WordPress theme. wp-hooks.php references string.php.
+Simply `require_once('wp-hooks.php');` inside your functions.php or plugin file.
+To prevent naming collisions and increase efficiency, make use of `private function` declarations in your class to avoid inadvertently hooking an existing action/filter hook.

 ## License & Copyright